ROOPAPRATYU/crudoperation/README.md

 flask run
 The application should now be running at http://localhost:5000.
 API Endpoints
+or
+Additionally, if you want to containerize your application using Docker, you can create a Dockerfile and build a Docker image To build the Docker image, navigate to the project directory containing the Dockerfile and run the following command: docker build -t flask-app . docker run -p 5000:5000 flask-app

 The application provides the following REST API endpoints:

 GET /users: Returns a list of all users.